jon-jacky/Piety/scripts/README.md

 Python modules that test and demonstrate *Piety*, especially the *Task*, *Session*, *Job*, and *Command* classes.
-Most modules provde a *main* method that runs when the module is invoked from the command line.
+Most modules provide a *main* method that runs when the module is invoked from the command line.
 Some of these
 *main* methods run one or more applications as *Piety* tasks, using the non-blocking event loop in *piety.run*.
 Others run